SEO for Subscription Box companies

 3 - I believe that by having visibility on sites that talk about a topic related to your subscription box, over time your business will be associated with that term from a search engine POV, and you will see that you rank organically for relevant, non-branded search queries.
 So by having a presence across many sites where your category is discussed can have a long term impact on your organic search performance.

-Working with an SEO specialist to help your subscription box service
+Working with an SEO specialist to help your subscription box grow!

 I've worked with a number of subscription box services to date to help them grow their visibility online.
 Whether that's through providing SEO services to help ensure they're visible online when someone is searching for a relevant topic, or through providing PPC campaigns that cover important keywords to enable them to capture more sales, I've worked with a number of different providers and am confident I can help your company to reach more doorsteps!